-- Belts must be worn with pants or shorts that have belt loops. - Make-up may not be worn to school, with the exception of girls in Grade 8 who may wear lightly applied, tasteful makeup. - Nail polish may not be worn to school. - Girls may wear one set of small-posted earrings in the lobe. - Boys may not wear earrings. - Jewelry is limited to one ring per hand, a wristwatch, and one necklace with a single religious pendant.
+- Belts must be worn with pants or shorts that have belt loops. - Make-up may not be worn to school. - Nail polish may not be worn to school. - Girls may wear one set of small-posted earrings in the lobe. - Boys may not wear earrings. - Jewelry is limited to one ring per hand, a wristwatch, and one necklace with a single religious pendant.